by Debbie “The Rat Lady” Ducommun

 infections for at least 2-3 weeks, or until the symptoms have been gone for

-at least a week.
+at least two weeks.
 In cases of

 chronic respiratory infections, treatment can and should be continued for